 What’s the Average Website Conversion Rate?

-The most recent reputable study on the matter states that the average overall conversion rate as of the beginning of 2019 is 1.85%.
+A recent reputable study on the matter states that the average overall conversion rate as of the beginning of 2019 was 1.85%.

 Of course, there are so many variables to take into account, and so many people trying to sell things online without any idea what they’re doing, that it’s a little too complicated to just look at an overall average and use that for deciding where you should be.